tuw-qse/cpps-var-case-studies/waterfilter/README.md

 Case Study Water Filter – NanoFilter
 ------------------------------------

 *Overview*.
-The *water filter* product line, the so-called *NanoFilter*, originates from a development project in Tanzania[^8].
+The *water filter* product line, the so-called *NanoFilter*, originates from a [development project in Tanzania](https://gongalimodel.com/).
 In the project researchers investigated different filter materials and constructions.
 The water filter can filter impurities and, in contrary to most local solutions, selectively remove contaminants from unsafe water sources.
 Depending on